-Rosemary sweet potato fries is on of my favorite go-to weeknight side dishes.
-After throwing a couple of ingredients into a large plastic bag, the oven pretty much does the rest of the work.
+Rosemary sweet potato fries is one of my favorite go-to weeknight side dishes.
+After throwing a couple of ingredients into a large bowl bag, the oven pretty much does the rest of the work.

 Who’s hungry for some fries?
 Looking for some other inspiration?
 Check out these other recipes!

 Your family is waiting.

-Pre-heat oven to 425 degrees and line two large baking sheets with foil; set aside.
+- Pre-heat oven to 400 degrees and line two large baking sheets with foil; set aside.

-Shake well to combine and make sure every potato wedge is evenly coated in oil and seasonings.
+- Shake well to combine and make sure every potato wedge is evenly coated in oil and seasonings.

-Spray the foil-lined baking sheets with non-stick spray then lay wedges on both pans in an event layer.
+- Spray the foil-lined baking sheets with non-stick spray then lay wedges on both pans in an event layer.
 It is crucial not to over lap potatoes to avoid steaming and promote crisp fries.

-Bake for 30 minutes, turning every 10 minutes or so with a spatula.
+- Bake for 30 minutes, turning every 10 minutes or so with a spatula.

 Find more amazing side dish recipes on my Pinterest!